PeterCamilleri/mysh/README.md

 end
 ```

-Where:
-* command_name is the name of the command with optional argument descriptions
+**Command names:** The name of the command is a string with optional argument
-separated with spaces.
-The command is the first word of this string.
-For
+descriptions separated with spaces.
+The command is the first word of this
-example a command_name of:
+string.
+For example a command_name of:

 ```
 "new <item>"